DrexelTriangle/triangledesk/USAGE.md

 - Section editors do a second pass of edit suggestions
 - Editor-in-Chief and Managing Editor split sections and do final edits

 Photography has a separate process that the Media department documents itself.
-The Chief Visual Editor(s) upload photos at any point during the production process
+The Chief Visual Editor(s) upload photos at any point during the production process.

-# Translating this to Superdesk
-## Desks and Stages
+# Translating this to Desks and Stages
 Each desk's members can create and edit content on that desk.
-However, anyone from any desk can peer in to see what is going on if a Monitor is set up somewhere in their workspace.
+However, anyone from any desk can peer in to see what is going on.
 Example desk view:

 ![image](https://github.com/DrexelTriangle/triangledesk/assets/35565054/91f5d531-9e91-40fa-ab2e-048712486a30)
 - Section desks (there will be a separate one for each section)
-  - Members: that section's editor(s) and writers
+  - Members of desk: that section's editor(s) and writers
   - `Authoring` stage that writers create articles in (or editors add submitted articles to)
   - `Editing` stage that writers send articles to, and that editors make suggested edits in, then send to copy editing desk (writers don't have permissions to send to another desk)
 - Copy Editing desk